ascendho/ascendho/README.md

 ## Hi there 👋    ![](https://komarev.com/ghpvc/?username=ascendho)
-#### I'm a student who majors in Computer Science.
+#### I'm a student majoring in Computer Science.
-I am working to build my learn habits and overcome any difficulty I will face during my education journey.
+- 🤔 I'm working to build my learn habits and overcome any difficulty I will face during my education journey.
 Hope to get back on track soon.

 - 🔭 I’m currently working on <a href="https://github.com/ascendho/Meta-Front-End-Developer-Professional-Certificate">Meta-Front-End-Developer-Professional-Certificate</a> and <a href="https://github.com/ascendho/Linear-Algebra-and-Its-Applications">Linear-Algebra-and-Its-Applications</a>
-- 📗 <a href="https://ascendho.github.io/">personal website</a>

 <!--
 **ascendho/ascendho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.